cfpb/consumerfinance.gov/docs/functional-testing.md

-# Functional Browser Testing with Cypress
+# Functional Testing with Cypress

 In order to ensure that as we upgrade our wagtail/django dependencies our backend python code is still functional from a frontend perspective we are integrating a new browser testing tool [Cypress](https://www.cypress.io).
 The goal is to implement and maintain a testing suite that enables confidence in dependency upgrades.